 A little known statue created by artists Gillie and Marc sits at the front of an outer suburbs Melbourne shopping centre.

-A series of presentations about the Syme Monument were given throughout 2025, with the Open House Melbourne Stories Of The City stream being most popular.
+Presentations about the Syme Monument were given throughout 2025, with the Open House Melbourne Stories Of The City chapter being most popular.

 The Age and Sydney Morning Herald featured Setken on page 4 of an issue last year.
 This blog post reveals some of who Setken is.